infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - <kbd>Page Up</kbd> moves focus to the first cell in the current column
 - <kbd>Page Down</kbd> moves focus to the last cell in the current column
 - <kbd>Enter</kbd> toggles edit mode on the cell if it is editable.
 There is also an "auto edit detection".
 If the user starts typing then edit mode will happen automatically without enter.
 - <kbd>Space</kbd> Toggles the activate row.
-If supressRowDeselection is set it will be ignored on deselect.
+If suppressRowDeselection is set it will be ignored on deselect.
 - <kbd>F2</kbd> toggles actionable mode.
 Pressing the <kbd>Tab</kbd> key while in actionable mode moves focus to the next actionable cell.
 While in actionable mode you can do things like type + enter.
 This will move you down a row when you hit enter.
 If the cell has a control that uses down arrow (like the drop downs or lookups that are editable).
 Then the user needs to hit enter to enable the edit mode on that cell.
 - <kbd>Triple Click</kbd> Not a keyboard shortcut, but if you have text in a cell that is overflowed a triple click will select all the text even the part that is invisible.
 - <kbd>Ctrl+A (PC) / Cmd+A (Mac)</kbd> If the grid is mixed or multi select this will select all rows.